peterdavidconley/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

+The difference between a stateful and functional component is a stateful component requires you to extend the React.Component and create a render function to return anything to the DOM.
+A Stateful component requires a constructor function to manage state along with a super() method.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+ComponentWillMount function is called during the 'birthing' phase or when the component is being built from the ground up.

+ComponentWillUpdate function is called whenever the specified variable or slice of state changes/updates.

 3. Define stateful logic.

+Stateful logic is logic that deals with and effects state, or any code that uses state.

 4. What are the three step of creating a successful test?
 What is done in each phase?